GU4243-ADS/project-3-algorithms-project3_group1/README.md

 + Project summary: In this project, we implemented and evaluated different collaborative filtering algorithms of two types: memory-based and model-based.
 For memory-based model, we also considered possible variations in implementation, with varying methods of weighting (significance and variance weighting) and correlation/similarity measures (Pearson, Spearman, Vector Similarity, Entropy, Mean Squared Difference, and SimRank).

-+ Result
+### Summary

+### Contribution Statement

-Contribution statement: [default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
+[default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 + Mingkai Deng

 + Mao Guan
+  + Implemented model-based algorithm

 + Ayano Kase
+  + Implemented Spearman correlation and vector similarity measure.

 + Juho Ma
+  + Implemented SimRank measure and significance and variance weighting of Pearson correlation.

 + Cindy Xu

 + All
+  +

-References
+### References

 + Breese, J. S., Heckerman, D., & Kadie, C. (1998, July).
 Empirical analysis of predictive algorithms for collaborative filtering.
 In Proceedings of the Fourteenth conference on Uncertainty in artificial intelligence (pp. 43-52).
 Morgan Kaufmann Publishers Inc..